ouafcode/alx-low_level_programming/0x00-hello_world/README.md

 Write a C program that prints string with printf
-Write a C program that prints the size of various types on the computer Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file
+Write a C program that prints the size of various types on the computer Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file Write a C program that prints string with write